What is Medication Assisted Treatment For Alcohol Addiction or MAT?

 - Support from family and friends can be beneficial during treatment and recovery.
 Some treatment programs offer counsel for loved ones because being close to someone with an addiction can be hard.
 Counseling is helpful for family and friends to learn about: Addiction, How to help, and How to handle other problems.

 At We Level Up, our medical staff works collaboratively with our clients to create a medication regimen that is most appropriate for them.
+While medicated assisted treatment for alcohol is part of the alcohol detox process, it is not a cure-all.
 We focus on the lowest effective dose to decrease side effect potential while still maintaining the highest effectiveness of the medication.
 In addition, our medication-assisted treatment program in Florida not only provides medication to treat a person’s physical addiction but also provides counseling and social support to treat the psychological and emotional aspects of alcoholism as well.

 Your call is private and confidential, and there is never any obligation.